suffolklibraries/lgc/content/collections/events/creative-space-24-04.md

     content:
       -
         type: text
-        text: 'Relaxing arts and craft activities using materials from around your home.
-Good for mindfulness, coordination and letting your imagination flow.
-Have a go yourself, invite family members to join you, or sit back and watch what others create in our informal online workshops.'
+        text: 'Online group workshops to stimulate cognition through simple writing exercises in poetry, short stories, drama and comedy.
+Suitable for complete novices and more experienced writers, the focus is on fun and word play.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "Activities are designed to be adaptable to your own individual needs and energy levels.\_Delivered via ZOOM. " -
+        text: "Activities are designed to be adaptable to your own individual needs and energy levels.\_Delivered via Zoom."
+  -
     type: paragraph
     content:
       -
         type: text
-        text: "To find out about Cohere Arts' online creative writing workshops and singing workshops " -
+        text: "To find out about Cohere Arts' online visual arts workshops and singing workshops " -
         type: text
         marks: